What Is a Lean-to-Roof?

 2. Less Versatile

-The lean-to roofs are known for imparting contemporary style to any structure or building, hence they do not work well with all structures or buildings.
+The lean-to roofs are known for imparting a contemporary style to any structure or building, hence they do not work well with all structures or buildings.

 For example, if it is a traditionally styled building being constructed, a shed roof (lean-to roof) might look out of place as it gives a very minimalist modern look to the building.